moliveira-de/moliveira-de/README.md

 I love building projects that challenge me and help me grow as a developer.

-My main tech stack is Java, Python and ASM.
+My main tech stack is Java and Python.

 <!--
 **moliveira-de/moliveira-de** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.